David Hendrik Chassé: Batavian Republic and Kingdom of Holland

-Chassé now entered the service of the Batavian Republic as commander of a regiment of light infantry.
-He usually performed garrison duties, but was in 1799 part of the Franco-Dutch army that drove the Anglo-Russian expeditionary force from North Holland.
-In the early 19th century he commanded regiments that took part in the French campaigns in northern Germany that the Batavian army was compelled to join.
-He was mentioned in dispatches at the siege of Würzburg in 1810.
-He was promoted to colonel in 1803 and to major-general in 1806 under the Kingdom of Holland.
+Chassé now entered the service of the Batavian Republic on 8 July 1795, with the rank of lieutenant-colonel as commander of the 2nd battalion Jagers.
+As such he took part in the Rhine campaign of 1796, under Daendels to support Kléber.
+He usually performed garrison duties, but was with his Jagers in 1799 part of the Franco-Batavian army that countered the Anglo-Russian invasion of Holland.
+In 1800 he commanded battalions that took part in the French campaigns in northern Germany.
+He was mentioned in dispatches at the siege of Würzburg.He was promoted to colonel in 1803 and to major-general in 1806 under the Kingdom of Holland.

 King Louis Bonaparte put him in command of the Dutch brigade (part of the Division-Leval) that his brother Napoleon obliged him to contribute to the French campaign in Spain in 1808.
 For his exploits in that harsh guerilla war in the battles of Zornoza, Mesas de Ibor (1809), Talavera (1809), Almonacid (1809) and Ocana (1809; where he assumed command of the Division-Leval), King Louis created Chassé baron on 1 July 1810, just one week before Napoleon annexed the Kingdom of Holland to the French Empire.
 Like many Dutchmen, Chassé resented this annexation, so much so, that he refused to accept the diplome in which Napoleon elevated him to baron de l'Empire on 30 June 1811.
 Nevertheless, he continued serving in the army that now became part of the imperial French army.